energiezwerg/smarthome/doc/source/logics.rst

        sh.living_room.light('on')
    </pre>

-It is very important to access the items always with parantheses ()!
-Otherwise an error could occur.
+Items need to be accessed with parentheses, otherwise an exception will be raised

-It is possible to iterate over ``sh`` and the item objects.
+``sh`` can be used to iterate over the item objects:

 .. raw:: html